raspiblitz/raspiblitz/README.md

 ##### LND Auto-Unlock

+The RaspiBlitz will automatically unlock the LND wallet on every start.

 This feature is based on https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_6A_auto-unlock.md

 It can be activated under "Services" -> "Auto-unlock LND".
 Its recommended to be turned on, when DynamicDNS is used.
 Because on a public IP change of your router, LND gets restarted automatically and without Auto-Unlock it will stay inactive/unreachbale until you manually unlock it.

 * [When using Auto-Unlock, how much security do I lose?](FAQ.md#when-using-auto-unlock-how-much-security-do-i-lose)

+##### Backup Torrent Seeding

+*THIS SERVICE IS STILL VERY EXPERIMENTAL AND CAN SLOW DOWN YOUR RASPBLITZ*

+Activating this feature you can help with your RaspiBlitz to upload the Blockchain Torrent files and help new RaspiBlitz users with a faster download of the blockchain.

+But also having this feature activated you always have a backup copy of the blockchain ready in case you run into data corruption on your main blockchain.
+So this will reduce your lightning node down-time on recovering of blockchain data.

 #### MOBILE: Connect Mobile Wallet